 There are three international funding opportunities available!
 The Joseph Segura Scholarship in Endourology and Stone Management is available in 2015 to domestic and international investigators performing basic, translational or clinical research in urolithiasis, endourology and stone management.
-Both the IAUA Sakti Das, MD and the Kalish Kedia, MD Research Scholars Awards are also open to international applicants.
+Both the IAUA Sakti Das, MD and the Kailish Kedia, MD Research Scholars Awards are also open to international applicants.

 The application deadline is September 4, 2014.
 Please contact Jessica Ames with any questions.

 Research Scholars Program – One- and two-year awards are available for eligible MD and PhD researchers interested in pursuing careers in urologic research.
 Recipients receive $40,000 annually and the sponsoring institution provides matching funds.